 A person who is not a South African citizen and does not have a permanent residence permit.
 An international student can either be a full-time or part-time student (refer to definition of Student).

-&lt;sup>6 For further requirements refer to the approved Policy on Master's and Doctoral Degrees, as amended from time to time.
+For further requirements refer to the approved Policy on Master's and Doctoral Degrees, as amended from time to time.

 International examiner